thomasjlee/where/README.md

 Download the repo and run `bundle install`.

-!
-TODO

 ## Specs

 To run the specs, run `bundle exec rspec`.

-## Assumptions
+## Omissions

-A proper SQL abstraction should include sanitization, for which ActiveRecord::Sanitization could be used.
+ * A proper SQL abstraction should include sanitization, for which ActiveRecord::Sanitization could be used.
 For the purposes of this exercise I've omitted this feature.
+ * #where in Ruby on Rails can handle many more formats, such as sprintf-style placeholders.

 ## Original Instructions